The Secret Life of Machines: Availability

-Tim Hunkin himself encourages others to download the series from a number of nominated websites.

 In March 2021, Hunkin began posting remastered versions of the episodes to YouTube.
-These were upscaled from an analogue video source to improve the image quality and include a short, recently filmed epilogue by Hunkin on each episode.
+These were upscaled from an analogue video source to improve the image quality and include a short, recently filmed reminiscence by Hunkin at the end of each episode.
 The first 6 remastered episodes, comprising the complete first series, were posted to YouTube on Saturday, March 13, 2021.
 Starting on Thursday, May 6, 2021, Tim started posting episodes from Series 2 at a rate of one a week (give or take a day).
 As of June 12, 2021, all 6 remastered episodes from this series have been posted on his channel.
-Series 3 is following a similar weekly schedule, with the Fax Machine episode being posted on June 18, 2021.
+Series 3 followed a similar weekly schedule, with the Fax Machine episode being posted on June 18, 2021.
 All of the six episodes have been posted, with the final episode released on July 22, 2021.